tmhuysen/gqcgmeta/vscentrum/README.md

 ./install.sh
 ```

-This will launch submissions on all supported clusters.
+This will download all relevant GQCG codes and will launch compilation submissions on all supported clusters.
 After these jobs have finished, you can find the compiled code at `${VSC_DATA}/apps/${CLUSTER}/gqcg/local'.

+Note that the default checked out branch is develop.
+If needed, you can adjust the checked out branches in the `per_cluster_install.sh'.